josegutib/josegutib/README.md

 ### Hi there 👋

-I've always been interested in computers and technology , that is why decided to find out more about it.
+I've always been interested in computers and technology , that is why I decided to find out more about it.
 I've recently finished Henry Bootcamp , which consists on 800+ hours covering many technologies:
 * HTML
 * CSS / Bootstrap